 Thomas A. Gonda, Jr., M.D. is a licensed psychotherapist specializing in adult, couples, teens and family counseling.
-Dr. Gonda has offices in San Francisco, Oakland (Montclair district) San Rafael and Las Vegas, Nevada.
+Dr. Gonda has offices in San Francisco, Oakland (Montclair district) San Rafael, Reno and Las Vegas, Nevada.

 In addition to being a prominent relationship therapist, Dr. Gonda has presented at many conferences and to general audiences speaking on the topics of psychotherapy treatment.